jina-ai/examples/wiki-1.0/README.md

 ### Image name format

 Please use the following name format for your Docker image, otherwise it will be rejected if you want to push it to Jina Hub.
-Please also see my [versioning notes](#versioning-weirdness) section before which explains my versioning workaround.

 ```
-jinahub/type.kind.jina-image-name:image-jina_version
+jinahub/type.kind.image-name:image-version-jina_version
 ```

 For example: